jundalisay/superbnetlify/content/en/faq.md

 {{< l a="Superphysics" >}}
 That there is a Supreme Entity, called as God, Allah, Jehovah, Yahweh, Brahma, Amaterasu, etc. and that we are inside It.
 Parmenides calls It The One, and the Chinese call It The Tao.

-This is similar to the idea that Descartes had, despite him using non-Asian techniques.
+This is similar to the idea that Descartes and Hegel had, despite them using non-Asian techniques.
 This One then generates everything **in real-time**.
 Again this is very different from the Roman or Jewish belief that the universe was pre-created, usually in 7 days.
 {{< /l >}}

 {{< r ava="asker" >}}